goetting/ez-flux/README.md

 - bus - EventEmitter3 instance.
 Used to ensure communication between actions, reactions and to emit appState changes.

 ### Usage
-In Order to get started, the user will only have to pass store configurations with a simple state type definition and reactions.
+In Order to get started, the user will only have to pass store configurations with a simple state type definition and reactions:
-AppState, Actions and EventHandling like so:

 ```JS
 import EZFlux from 'ez-flux';